turnto/magento2-turnto-socialcommerce/README.md

     bin/magento cache:clean
     ```

 5. Configure the module to connect to your TurnTo account.
-Please see the General Configuration section bellow.
+Please see the General Configuration section below.

 ## Documentation